 Include one pattern, but stick to a max of 2 bright colours.

-Accessorize (this is a big one! a chunky necklace, blingy watch, and a cute pair of shoes goes a long way)
+Accessorize (thin layered necklaces, a watch, understated earrings, and a cute pair of shoes -- it all goes a long way!)

 D O N ' T